 Here’s a glimpse of the Disney Fantasy sailing down the Hudson River as New Yorkers welcome her with open arms.
 It’s a sight I’ll remember forever!

-posted on February 28th, 2012 by Michelle Harker, Merchandise Marketing & Communications Project Manager, Disneyland Resort
+posted on February 28th, 2012 by Michelle Harker, Manager, Merchandise Marketing & Communications, Disneyland Resort

 Cruisin’ in style.
 Last week, I was able to give you a glimpse into what you can expect to find in some of our Cars Land locations.
 Well, wait no more, because I have your sneak peek at the actual product, hitting store shelves at Ramone’s House of Body Art this summer.